sandeep194920/SnippetCodes/README.md

 - Added a console log statement to view the formik values
 - See how the values change on typing in the form
 - formik.values is the current form values at any time (updated form)
+- TILL NOW WE HAVE LEARNT HOW TO MANAGE THE FORM FIELD AND UPDATE THE FORM.
+NOW LETS SEE HOW TO SUBMIT THE FORM

+### Submit the form

+- 2 steps: 1. specify onSubmit={formik.handleSubmit} handler on form tag
+- Step 2.
+Specify onSubmit prop on formik context.
+This is a function that gets value param which is formik.values
+- When we submit the form, this onSubmit method (in useFormikContext) is executed
+- For submit button, add type='submit' to avoid any warnings